beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 * Synchronizing the access to the pool can be a cause of inefficiency.
 The greater the concurrency is, the greater the inconvinience.
 * To a lesser extent, the occupation of memory by the constant pool throughout the execution.
 Possible oversizing of the pool.
 If the pool is too big, the objects allocated can consume memory and never be used.
 A previous study of volumetry is advised.
 It is recommended to define mechanisms to resize the pool dynamically according to the  concurrency volume.
 The proposed implementation is suitable in most cases.

-###### Catching
+###### Caching

-On the other hand, in order to avoid costly and repetitive accesses, a catching mechanism can be implemented.
+On the other hand, in order to avoid costly and repetitive accesses, a caching mechanism can be implemented.
 It is essential to consider the use of a cache only when the information that will contain will be reused in the application.
 The benefit of the use of caches is the **reuse of objects**, therefore, if objects are not reused, the cache only occupies memory and does not improve the performance.
 In particular, the developer has to ensure that the information that is being cached, is not already cached at a higher level.

 For example, on some application operations are externalized in XML.
 Operations are performed in two steps: parsing the XML to a DOM object, and creating the instance of the operation from the DOM object.
 If there is a cache of operations, implementing a cache of DOM objects is counterproductive, because the information is cached twice.